jo824/using-kit/using-go/second.md

     }
 }
 ```
-What's changed?

-* We've edited the handler to return the current time instead of printing a static string.
-* Declaring a serveMux aka router in our main function.
-* Register our handler to a specific route `/use-handler`

-Now lets really start to build this thing up.
-We mentioned earlier that there are a bunch of routers
-available to us and now we're going to use one.
+Now lets swap out the default router with a library from outside the standard library.
 This new router gives us a convenient method for setting named path parameters and helper function for accessing them.
+Go's default ServeMux is limited to static routes and does not support parameters in the route pattern.
+I may be guilty of deferring to use gorilla out of familiarity, but I like the features it provides and won't optimize this until it becomes an issue for me.
+If you're curious to learn more about [different routers in Go here's a nice writeup](https://github.com/julienschmidt/go-http-routing-benchmark)
+on the state of routers at the time and some benchmark numbers.

-Here's what it looks like:
+Here's what our code looks like now:

 ```
 //main.go